denoobaprolinux/sebekdots-eng/README.md

 If you like this project, please consider donate!

-It will really helpful for me to continue developing software
+It will be really helpful for me to continue developing software

 Thanks ;)